 Red wine cures cancer!
 That caught your attention, didn’t it?
-It’s just an example of titles or statements that can quickly spread in social media and cause confusion, in addition to a smile of course.
+It’s just an example of titles or statements that can quickly spread on social media and cause confusion, in addition to a smile.
 An incomplete truth gets massive attention for a while to eventually dissipate in the chaos of news that we are all exposed to every day.
-I will try to explain why this study is interesting and can work as an example of how many unfinished conclusions attract the media’s attention.
+I will explain why this study is interesting and can work as an example of how many unfinished conclusions attract the media’s attention.

 Messages of this type will spread, and that’s a guarantee.
 Just reflect on what’s going through your mind when reading a statement like “wine cures cancer”.
 Maybe it’s something along the lines of:

 Cancer is bad.
 Wine is tasty and fun to drink.
 Therefore, if wine can stop cancer, this piece of news is awesome, and we should raise our glasses and drink (wine, of course) to the advancements in science!
 Cheers!

 The mentioned article treated lung cancer cells in culture dishes (sometimes called an in vitro experiment) with different concentrations (up to 5%) of wine.
 They could conclude that the wine could impede cancer cell growth and change the expression of certain protein markers important for cell growth (and thus also for some cancers).

 It seems so simple to treat cancer after all, right?
 “And here we are wasting time and tax money to find medical treatments against this terrible disease while we could just drink ourselves healthy?” the crowd yells in harmony.
 These arguments and scenarios are hypothetical, but I believe that headlines insinuate cancer treatment’s simplicity can cause some pretty nasty problems.
 It can change your attitude toward cancer research and cancer treatment.